 As a busy college student, I often find it difficult to fall asleep in a timely manner.
-The time in which it takes me to fall asleep ranges from 5 minutes (basically before my head hits the pillow) to almost an hour.
-I think that many different factors play into this – here are the 7 most important ones that I believe you need to consistently stand by.
+The time it takes me to fall asleep ranges from 5 minutes (basically before my head hits the pillow) to almost an hour.
+I think that many different factors play into this: here are the 7 most important ones that I believe you need to consistently stand by.

 2. Drink decaffeinated tea/warm milk

 Above, I mentioned that you shouldn’t drink caffeinated tea, etc. in the afternoon, but you might want to try drinking decaffeinated tea instead!
 While you’re winding down and getting ready for bed, try drinking chamomile or a sleepy-time tea.
 Just a few sips of this may calm you down and prepare your mind and body for sleep.
 Don’t like tea?
 This might sound babyish, but consider drinking warm milk.